The design phase of a software engineering project is arguably the most crucial. It ensures that the final product meets your users needs.

-FRs are expressed as verbs or product features, i.e., the network and server capacity and functionality, actions that users can perform in the application and how it works.
-FRs are mandatory and captured as Use Cases.
+Functional requirements are expressed as product features, normally verbs: what the software needs to do.
+This might include the network and server capacity and functionality; actions that users can perform in the application; and how it works.
+Functional Requirements are mandatory and captured as Use Cases.